Major Sundarrajan: Career

 Sundarrajan began his career in film with a supporting role in Vaijayanthimala, directed by Sundar Rao Natkarni which never saw a theatrical release; his debut film instead became K. Somu's Pattinathar (1962), where he portrayed a Chola king.
 Sundarrajan subsequently received opportunities to act in the plays of K. Balachander, most notably Major Chandrakanth, where he portrayed the title character.
 The play propelled Sundarrajan to fame, and was adapted into a 1966 feature film with Sundarrajan reprising the role; his performance received widespread acclaim.
 After this he became popularly known as "Major" Sundarrajan, with the prefix having first been given to him by the magazine Pesum Padam.
 Sundarrajan went on to appear in over 900 films and continued to act in plays, eventually launching his own theatre troupe.
 Later, he started acting in television shows.

 Image

 Sundararajan was well known for his sophisticated and urbane way of delivering dialogues, often mixing English and Tamil sentences.
 In most of his early films he would play wealthy and assertive characters, such as zamindars, an exception being Aalayam (1967), where he played a poor Brahmin clerk.

 Personal life and death

 Sundarrajan was married to Shyamala, with whom he had a son named Gowtham.
 Apart from acting, he was also a skilled gourmet cook.
-Sundarrajan was initially an atheist, despite being born into a Brahmin family, but became a believer later in his life.
+Born into a Brahmin family, Sundarrajan was initially an atheist, but became a believer later in his life.
 Sundarrajan died on 28 February 2003 at Chennai.